Meet conservator Peter Bucke

 Ranken coach, 1821

 Another significant object treated by a team including Peter is the 1821 landau once owned by the Ranken family of Bathurst.
-Known as the Ranken coach, this object is on show as part of the Museum's new Hall display.

 These drawings are part of Peter Bucke’s documentation of the Ranken coach.
 Documentation provides an important record of condition before any treatment, as well as the treatments carried out and the materials used each time.
 This documentation is a valuable resource for Museum conservators and curators should the coach need further work.